ratanvarghese/blom.sh/README.md

 # Blom, the Content Manager

+This project has been end-of-lifed.
+The successor project is [blom3](https://ratan.blog/fossil/blom3) (mirrored on GitHub [here](https://github.com/ratanvarghese/blom3))

 `blom` is the content manager for [my blog](http://ratan.blog).
 Other blogs should probably avoid using it.

 This version has most of the features of the [old implementation](https://github.com/ratanvarghese/blom), except for